jayedul/css-code-generator/README.md

 To make a selector cross browser supported you have to select or write value where -webkit-, -moz- etc. prefix located.
 Generally they are in collapsible area where they are necessary.

 Finally you just copy and paste codes in code editor.
 Thats it.

+Feel free to notify me if any bug found.